EPCCed/archer2-intro-package/_episodes/02-system-overview.md

 ## Compute nodes

-There are around 1,000 compute nodes in total, giving 128,000 compute cores on the ARCHER2 4-cabinet system all with 256 GiB memory per node.
+There are around 1,000 compute nodes in total, giving 128,000 compute cores on the initial ARCHER2 4-cabinet system all with 256 GiB memory per node.
 All of the compute nodes are linked together using the high-performance Cray Slingshot interconnect.

+The final 23-cabinet system will have 5,585 compute nodes and 748,856 compute cores, containing 300 high-memory nodes with 512 GiB memory per node.

 Access to the compute nodes is controlled by the Slurm scheduling system which supports both batch jobs and interactive jobs.